cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 </alias>
 ```

-With some older terminal software the ligatures may cause problems (not that all terminals display ligatures properly, some are just confused by fonts that have them).
+With some older terminal software, the ligatures and alternate characters may cause problems, or not work at all.
+Not all terminals choose to display ligatures, others are just confused by fonts that have them.

 @@jm_h2
 ## ‘Does it work on Windows?’